Justin Pelic has received training from Christ Our King-Stella Maris coach Gary Santos. Pelic runs with a parachute as resistance.

 He started running track a couple years ago.
 “I found out I was pretty good at track, and I started loving it after that,” he said.

 But, football is still No. 1 to the running back.
 “They're kinda tied,” he said, “but I like football a little bit more.”

 Prior to the trip, he said his expectations in Hershey are to just have fun and get a good place.
 He met former Olympian Carl Lewis, toured the famous chocolate factory and enjoyed a celebratory banquet.
 Even though he didn't finish first, that's not a shabby weekend.
 He will donate his medals from a decorated summer circuit to the Christ Our King School.

 “It's starting to rain,” Pelic said at the Park West track on Tuesday to Santos.

 “All right,” Santos said.
 “Let's go again.”

 Pelic trains with a small parachute pulling behind him to help his ability to start quicker.
 When he runs, the parachute opens and provides resistance.

 “Your form is really good,” Santos said to Pelic.
 “Even in high school, there will be guys that won't have that.”

-The 100-meter event, which is Saturday, is just one race.
-There is no heat beforehand.
-More than 650 miles separate Charleston from Hershey, and the trip's climax will last less than 15 seconds.
+There was no heat before the 100-meter race in Hershey.
+More than 650 miles separate Charleston from Hershey, and the trip's climax lasted less than 15 seconds.

 Pelic said his favorite aspect of the 100-meter race is its brevity.
 “It's not too long,” he said.
 “Everything is speed.”